SHASHWAT-MISHRA-997/Advance-Chat-Assistant/README.md

 Run the Application: Launch the Streamlit app:

 streamlit run app.py

 Access the Application: The app will run on http://localhost:8501.
 Open it in your browser.

 # 💡 Usage :

-💬 Chat with the AI-BOT
+💬 Chat with the AI-BOT:

 Text Input: Type your question or command in the provided text box (e.g., "What is the capital of Japan?" or "Explain quantum physics").
 The AI will process your query and generate a detailed, accurate response in real-time.